-You can use an existing SSL certificate signed by a trusted Certificate Authority or create a self signed certificate.
+You can use an existing SSL certificate signed by a trusted Certificate Authority or create a self-signed certificate.

 If you have a domain or subdomain pointing to the FTP server’s IP address you can easily generate a free Let’s Encrypt SSL certificate.

-In this tutorial we will generate a self signed SSL certificate using the
+We will generate a self-signed SSL certificate

 The following command will create a 2048-bit private key and self signed certificate valid for 10 years.
 Both the private key and the certificate will be saved in a same file:

 sudo openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout /etc/ssl/private/vsftpd.pem -out /etc/ssl/private/vsftpd.pem

 Once the SSL certificate is created open the vsftpd configuration file:

 ssl_enable directive to

 rsa_cert_file=/etc/ssl/private/vsftpd.pem rsa_private_key_file=/etc/ssl/private/vsftpd.pem ssl_enable=YES